taraka-vishnumolakala/Burp-Practitioner/Client-Side-Topics/Cross-site scripting/XSS Contexts.md

 ## XSS in HTML tag attributes

-- When XSS context is into an HTML tag attribute value, we might sometimes be able to terminate the attribute value, close the tag, and introduce new one.
+- When the XSS context is within an HTML tag attribute value, it may be possible to terminate the attribute value, close the tag, and introduce a new tag.
-- In instances where angle brackets are blocked or encoded, we can try to terminate the attribute value, and create a new attribute that creates a scriptable context, such as event handler.
+- In situations where angle brackets are blocked or encoded, it is still possible to exploit the XSS vulnerability by terminating the attribute value and creating a new attribute that allows for a scriptable context, such as an event handler.
+- By terminating the attribute value and introducing a new attribute that can execute JavaScript code, an attacker can manipulate the behavior of the website and perform malicious actions.
+- Examples of attributes that can be exploited for XSS include `onmouseover`, `onclick`, `onload`, and others, which allow JavaScript code to be executed when the associated event is triggered.

 | #    | Lab Name                                                                                                                                                          | Level        | XSS Type  |
 | ---- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------ | --------- |